 - mania symptoms (intense mood shifts)

-- low salt levels in the blood (symptoms include headache, confusion, weakness)
+- low salt levels in your blood (symptoms include headache, confusion, and weakness)

-If you experience a severe or life-threatening reaction to Prozac, call 911 right away.
+If you experience a severe or life threatening reaction to Prozac, call 911 or local emergency services right away.

-Prozac can interact with other medications (including over-the-counter products), vitamins, herbs, and other supplements.
-Be sure to tell your doctor and pharmacist about all of the medications and OTC products you take.
+Prozac can interact with other medications — including over-the-counter (OTC) products — vitamins, herbs, and other supplements.
+Be sure to tell a doctor or pharmacist about all of the medications and OTC products you take.

-Ask your doctor for more information, but you should avoid taking these medications with Prozac:
+Ask a doctor for more information, but you should avoid taking these medications with Prozac:

-- MAO inhibitors (MAOIs), when taken with Prozac, can cause dangerous reactions, including high fever, changes in blood pressure, heart rate, confusion, and loss of consciousness.
+- MAO inhibitors: When taken with Prozac, MAO inhibitors can cause dangerous reactions, including high fever, changes in your blood pressure, changes in your heart rate, confusion, and loss of consciousness.

-- Pimozide can increase heart rhythm problems taken with Prozac.
+- Pimozide: Pimozide can increase heart rhythm problems when taken with Prozac.